cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 | Carbon Dioxide Exchange Rate | 6140.4 ug/S @cite guyton2006medical |
 </center>

-Because the Four Compartment test is initialized to good values, and because of the design of the %BioGears engine and Blood Chemistry system, output values should be within physiological ranges.
+Because the Four Compartment test is initialized to good values, and because of the design of the engine and Blood Chemistry system, output values should be within physiological ranges.
 Indeed, the outputs shown below reflect the proper function of the Blood Chemistry system.
 <center>
 *Table 5.
 Stable results of the Four Compartment test.*
 Variable			|	Four Compartment Test Ending Value	|	Valid Value	|